 Attention-seeking whining may occur if you're doing something that doesn't involve your dog, like having a phone conversation with someone or focusing on an important task.
-It may also happen when your dog becomes jealous of the time you're spending with a person or another pet.
+It may also happen when your dog becomes jealous of the time you're spending with another person or pet.

-If your dog is excited, whining may be part of its way of expelling a lot of energy and may be accompanied by jumping up and down and running around.
+If your dog is excited, whining may be part of its way of burning energy and may be accompanied by jumping up and down and running around.
 Part of this type of whining may also be about seeking attention.

 Boredom whining often comes across as a "woe is me" sigh-and-whine combo.
 The dog whines out of boredom and may also be trying to get your attention.